ReidasaurusRex/reidasaurusrex.github.io/blog/_posts/2016-11-10-help-me-understand.markdown

 This is not some metaphorical expression or political piece.
 Please hit the link below, and send me an email.
 I'd love to receive it.

-Thank you, I'm hoping to hear from you soon,
+Thank you, I'm hoping to hear from you soon, <br>
 Reid

 <hr class="link-divider">